Elementary and Middle School Teams

 - Interesting and fun weekly themes

-- Weekly field trip (on campus for preschool, off campus for elementary) and daily special activities (bike day, walk to park day, etc.)
+- Weekly field trips (on campus for the preschool, off-campus for elementary) and daily special activities (bike day, water day, etc.) Elementary camp students will utilize public transportation for all field trips.

-- Care available between 7 am and 6 pm (10 hour maximum; half day available for preschool ages)
+- Care available between 8 am and 5 pm (half day available for preschool ages 9am-1pm).
+Hours for the elementary camp are 8am-4:30pm.

 Please feel free to contact our Summer Camp Directors with any questions.